SchimeNo/Dynamic-Pricing/README.md

 		1 if the mean of the last 7 days is bigger than 7000 or the difference between previous day is bigger than 2000
 	- HOLIDAYS: (numeric from [0-8]) giving a weight from 0 to 8 according the number of visits)

+NOTE: Some features cannot be used as predictors (like diff, increment_year or Rollmeans) if it's not a dynamic prediction (using the predicted to create new values), therefore have not been included in the model, but they were left here to help understand the behaviour of the data.

 ---------------------------------------------------------------------
 02_MODEL_COMPETITION.R